Why Your Child Should See the Dentist Every Six Months

 six month teeth cleaning pediatric dentist Hudsonville MI

 But if your child is already brushing and flossing, why do they need their teeth professionally cleaned?
-Do they really need to see our dentist twice a year?
-The answer is yes — for the most part.
+Does taking a toddler to the dentist twice a year really matter?
+The answer is yes, because preventive dental care happens inside and outside of the home.

-Here are a couple of reasons why your child should see our pediatric dentist every six months.
+Here are a couple of reasons why children should see the dentist every six months.

 1. Get a Stronger, More Thorough Teeth Cleaning

-Brushing and flossing at home is critical in preventing tooth decay and gum disease.
+Brushing and flossing at home is critical for cavity prevention and keeping gum disease out of the picture.
 Plaque, the slick film you feel on your teeth in the morning, forms naturally every day, and brushing and flossing is the only way to get rid of it.
 If your child doesn’t brush and floss, then bacteria will consume the plaque and produce acids that will wear down their enamel over time.

-Plaque that builds up over time eventually turns into tartar, a harder substance that can’t be removed with at-home oral hygiene habits.
+Plaque that builds up eventually turns into tartar, a harder substance that can’t be removed with at-home oral hygiene habits.
 Even if your child is a devoted brusher and flosser, there may be parts of their teeth that are difficult to reach where plaque can turn into tartar.
-Tartar is the next step on the way to gum disease and cavities.

-During a professional cleaning in our Hudsonville pediatric dental office, our dentist has the tools, products, and techniques necessary to remove all the plaque and tartar from your child’s teeth.
+During a professional teeth cleaning inside our Hudsonville, MI, family dental office, our hygienists and local children’s dentist have the tools, products, and techniques necessary to remove all the plaque and tartar from your child’s teeth.
 We’ll clean their teeth thoroughly to keep their smile healthy.

 2. Prevent or Have Serious Oral Health Problems Caught Early

-When we schedule a teeth cleaning with a patient, our dentist won’t just clean their teeth and send them on their way.
-We’ll take this opportunity to also check on our patient’s oral health with an oral examination.
+When we schedule a teeth cleaning with a patient, our hygienists won’t just clean their teeth and send them on their way.
+We’ll take this opportunity to also check on a patient’s entire smile with an oral examination.

-Oral exams are a great, non-invasive way to catch serious oral health problems before they get out of hand.
-For example, seeing the dentist every six months means having a better chance of catching minor cavities before they get larger and can no longer be solved with a simple tooth filling.
+Oral exams for kids are a great, non-invasive way to catch serious oral health problems before they get out of hand.
+For example, taking a child to see the dentist every six months means having a better chance of catching minor cavities before they get larger and can no longer be solved with a simple filling.

-We’ll also be able to keep an eye on developing issues, such as watching your child’s adult teeth start to come in to see if they’re coming in correctly.
+We’ll also be able to keep an eye on developing issues, such as watching your child’s adult teeth to see if they’re coming in correctly.
 Preventive dentistry will save you both time and money in the long run.

 3. Start a Healthy Habit